 The Association of Prison Lawyers (APL) was formed by a group of specialist prison lawyers to represent the interests and views of practitioners in prison law.
-The APL was formed in 2008 at a time when the very existence of prison lawyers was under threat from the LSC (now the LAA) funding proposals.
+The APL was formed in 2008 at a time when the very existence of prison lawyers was under threat from the LSC (now the Legal Aid Agency (LLA)) funding proposals.
 We provided a voice during the funding consultation process which lead to the current prison law contract and continue to liaise with the LAA.
 We have also built strong ties with the Parole Board and Ministry of Justice, regularly attending meetings to highlight concerns on behalf of our membership.

 We are not a prisoners’ rights group and links to excellent organisations carrying out that work can be found via our links here.